 Where To Get More Vitamin D:

 - The best way to get vitamin D is through sun exposure.
 You should expose your face, hands and arms to the sun, three or more times a week, for 10-20 minutes, depending on your skin, the season, and the distance from the Equator.
 The best time of day for this is between 10am-2pm.
-Most importantly, this exposure to the sun should be without sunscreen, as sunscreen interferes with the production of Vitamin D.
+Most importantly, this exposure to the sun should be without sunscreen, as sunscreen interferes with the production of Vitamin D. If you have fair skin or burn easily, do it earlier or later in the day.

-- My recommendation is to work with a skilled practitioner who can retest you three months after you begin supplementing.
+- My recommendation is to work with a skilled practitioner who can also retest you three months after you begin supplementing.
 You may also want to follow the Vitamin D Council’s recommendation: If you are deficient, then they recommend 1000IU per 25lbs of body weight daily.
 If you weigh 125lbs, you’ll take 5000IU a day.

 - If you choose to supplement, I recommend Seeking Health Vitamin D3 a+ K2 Liquid and Seeking Health Vitamin D3 + K2 Capsules.